Carreau/phd-dissertation/parts/part3.rst

 ************************
 ..
 2

-To probe the actin network growing on bead we trap an actin-bead with a growing actin-network and a probe-bead using time-shared optical trap and measure force on the actin-bead using a QPD placed in the back focal plane of the condenser.
+To probe the actin network we trap an actin-bead with a growing actin-network and a probe-bead using time-shared optical trap :ref:`...`,  and measure force on the actin-bead using a QPD placed in the back focal plane of the condenser :ref:`...`.

-To avoid systematic error  on force measurement on displacing trap all the force recording is made on the static bead, that is to say in our case on the actin bead.
+To avoid systematic error of force measurement on displacing trap, all the force recording are  made on the static bead.
+In our case on the actin bead.

-The indentation is a three step process :num:`Fig #figindent-time`.
+The indentation is a three step process :num:`Fig #figindent-time` we describe hereafter and in :ref:`material and methods`

+    - Approach phase at constant velocity 10µm/sec unless precised otherwise
+    - Resting or relaxation phase of 3 second during which both trap are static
+    - Retraction phase in which the probe trap move toward its initial position at 10µm/sec.

 Approach Phase
 ==============
 ..
 3

-The approach of the probe-trap at constant speed (10 µm/s), as seen in :num:`Fig #figindent-time` for :math:`t < t_1`.
+Durring the approach phase, probe-trap approaches at constant speed (10 µm/s), as seen in :num:`Fig #figindent-time` for :math:`t < t_1`.
 During the approach the actin bead will repel the probe bead due the actin network growing on it.
 The force felt by the actin bead will progressively increase as the probe bead approach eventually reaching the maximum as the probe-trap reach its closest position from the actin trap.
-Note that during this process as both bead fell the force exerted in-between them they move away from the traps center.
-Though the trap stiffness of :math:`>20 pN/µm` and the maximum for measured of :math:`~20 pN` insure the displacement of the beads in the trap are small compared to the distance between the two beads.
+Note that during this process as both bead fell the force exerted in-between them they move away from their respective traps center.
+The trap stiffness of :math:`>20 pN/µm` and the maximum for measured of :math:`~20 pN` insure the displacement of the beads in the trap are small compared to the distance between the two beads.
+Hence in the following we consider that the probe-bead speed is equivqlent to the trap spped of 10µm/sec.

 Relaxation Phase
 ================
 ..
 3

-After the approach phase is a 3 seconds resting phase during which the probe and actin-trap remain static.
-The relaxation phase start at :math:`t_1` and finish at :math:`t_3`.
-The duration of the relaxation phase is long enough to allow the relaxation of the actin cloud to happen, and sufficiently short for the actin polymerisation not to change the properties of the network as well as allow repetitive indentation to be done :ref:`ref repetitive figure`.
+After the approach phase is a 3 seconds resting (or relaxation)  phase during which the probe and actin-trap remain static.
+The relaxation phase start at :math:`t_1` and finish at :math:`t_3` Num figure here`...`.
+The duration of the relaxation phase is long enough to allow the relaxation of the actin cloud to happen at the timescale of the experiement, and sufficiently short for the actin polymerisation not to change the properties of the network during one indentation cycle as well as allow repetitive indentation to be done :ref:`ref repetitive figure`.

 While the actin network relaxes, the forces between the two beads will slowly